 Alcohol Liver Cirrhosis

 Cirrhosis is the most serious liver problem that alcohol can cause, and it is the only type of alcoholic liver damage that is permanent.
 After fatty deposits build up and cause inflammation, the inflammation ultimately causes liver scarring.
-Cirrhosis is the term for this scarring of the liver, and it causes the liver to not function in the areas that are scarred.
+Cirrhosis is the term for this scarring of the liver, and it causes the liver to not function in scarred areas.
 Cirrhosis is diagnosed by blood tests, imaging and liver biopsies.

 Symptoms of Cirrhosis of the Liver From Alcohol

-Cirrhosis symptoms are similar to those of hepatitis but are permanent and more severe.
+Cirrhosis symptoms are similar to hepatitis but are permanent and more severe.
 Symptoms of cirrhosis include:

 Alcohol Liver Cirrhosis Treatment